blackviper30091980-stack/PetStore-API-Testing/flow-testing/README.md

 get a deleted user by username

 Expected Result:

--user is created,status code 200;
+- user is created,status code 200;

--GET returns the created user,status code 200;
+- GET returns the created user,status code 200;

--username is updated,status code 200;
+- username is updated,status code 200;

-GET returns the updated user;
+- GET returns the updated user;

--an existing user is deleted,status code,200;
+- an existing user is deleted,status code,200;

 -deleted user is not found,status code 404